Carolus Linnaeus: Names, Flowers, and Bananas

 A chart of dessert bananas (yellow and purple) and cooking bananas which include plantains.

 Bananas are mostly classified in the genus Musa.
-They are not all named Musa paradasiaca….it’s complicated.
-There are subdivisions of a species designated since Linnaeus’ time but dessert bananas arise from a cross, making it a cultivar.
+They are not all named Musa paradasiaca, however…it’s complicated.

 However, in the grocery store, bananas can simply be divided into dessert bananas and cooking bananas (e.g. plantains).
 Chart from Only Foods.